-Another one of the crucial design principles of UX is clarity, which means making the design of the product or service as straightforward as possible.
+Another crucial design principle of UX is clarity, which means making the design of the product or service as straightforward as possible.
 Providing clarity for the user is as it allows one to create accurate customer journey maps.
-It also allows one to use widely known UI components such as buttons, animations and icons, so the user does not get overwhelmed.
+It also allows one to use widely known UI components such as buttons, animations, and icons, so the user does not get overwhelmed.

-It also helps the designers avoid creating false affordances within their design, which is a dead-end.
+It also helps the designers avoid creating affordance examples within their design, which is a dead-end.
 Avoiding such miscalculations allow the user to stay on task and gain meaningful experience.

 User testing the design

-Consider design as an iterative process, where one is continually trying to understand how users are utilising the product or service and use that fact to improve upon the current version.
+Consider design as an iterative process, where one is continually trying to understand how users are utilizing the product or service and use that fact to improve upon the current version.